brotherlogic/sevenlanguages/README.md

 # Seven Languages

 Learning seven languages in seven weeks.
+As if.